Republican issues subpoenas for Wisconsin election info

 No one has produced any evidence of widespread election fraud in Wisconsin and Biden's victory withstood a partial recount Trump ordered in Milwaukee and Dane counties, both Democratic strongholds.

-Still, Assembly Speaker Robin Vos has hired private investigators to review the results and the Legislature Audit Bureau has launched its own investigation.
+Still, Vos has hired private investigators to review the results and the Legislature Audit Bureau has launched its own investigation.
 Vos said last month he doesn't know what a third review would prove and wouldn't commit to giving Brandtjen any additional resources.
+Vos' spokeswoman didn't reply to messages Friday.

-Brandtjen said she welcomes both probes.
-But Wisconsin residents have objected to the audit bureau review because it's taking too long and she wants to give people a “transparent, full, cyber-forensic audit," she said.
+Brandtjen said in a news release that she welcomes both probes.
+But Wisconsin residents have objected to the audit bureau review because it's taking too long and she wants to give people a "transparent, full, cyber-forensic audit," she said.

-“The clock is ticking as the 2022 elections will commence in just a matter of months,” she said.

 Republicans have heavily criticized Milwaukee and Brown County's election procedures.